This blog was first published on the 2nd of February 2017 and was last updated on the 13th of September 2022.

 RELEASE THEM IF YOU CAN

 Pollack in general are prone to blown swim bladders, sometimes this can’t be avoided however, it’s not a race when you bring them up from the depths.
 If you take your time they can be returned with no issue at all.
-There are a few good venting tools on the market which will deflate the bladders to aid the return of the fish, however this can keep for a blog another day.
+There are a few good venting tools on the market which will deflate the bladders to aid the return of the fish, there is plenty of videos and blogs out there which show you how to do this and a quick google search will get you the info you need.